-At Centre Academy East Anglia, we keep a range of homely (over-the-counter) remedies to treat minor ailments and these are administered as required, and as directed on the label.
-Consent for staff to administer homely remedies is signed by parents.
+At Centre Academy London, we keep a range of homely (over-the-counter) remedies to treat minor ailments and these are administered as required, and as directed on the label.

+Consent for staff to administer homely remedies must be signed by parents.